d13r/infra/hyper-v/README.md

     - Select "Done", then "Continue"
 - Profile setup
     - Enter your name
-    - Enter the server name (local part only - e.g. "kara")
+    - Enter the server name (local part only - e.g. "example")
     - Choose a username and password that you will use to log in
 - Upgrade to Ubuntu Pro
     - Skip
 - SSH Setup
     - Tick "Install OpenSSH Server"
-    - Optionally select "Import SSH identity from GitHub" and enter your username to import your SSH key
+    - Select "Import SSH identity from GitHub" - enter `d13r`
 - Featured Server Snaps
     - Don't select any
 - Installing system